technodelight/magento_custom_reports_example/README.md

 ## Layout, Grid Container

- The 'indexAction' supplies our blocks with datas, therefore it's time to start creating them!
-Let's start right now with the 'layout.xml'.
+ The `indexAction` supplies our blocks with datas, therefore it's time to start creating them!
+Let's start right now with the `layout.xml`.
 As you could see, we will need a container block, which would be the place of the grid and the filter form.
 Probably you have already noticed that nothing describes the grid block here, but don't worry, the container should add it later, dynamically.